thekugelblitz/bkpManager/README.md

 This script is released under the **MIT License**.
 You are free to modify and use it for commercial or personal use.
 Attribution is appreciated! 😊

 ---

-### **💡 Future Improvements**
-- Support for additional backup plugins.
-- Web-based UI for easier monitoring.
-- Automated reports on backup storage consumption.

----

-This **README.md** is **ready to copy-paste** into your GitHub repository.
-Let me know if you need any tweaks! 🚀